ahmerb/typescript-sequelize-article/article.md

 Now this is where it starts to get crazy.
 You'll need to add a set of mixin functions for every single association you create and on both the models involved in the association.
 Each type of association you define, i.e. `BelongsTo`, `BelongsToMany`, `HasOne` or `HasMany`, instructs Sequelize to add different functions to the model instances.
 You'll have to manually add type declarations for every association on every model.
 Yep.
 Every single one.

 I'm about to show you the new instance interfaces for our schema.
 Please don't be scared.
 Rumour has it I showed these to a colleague and they were so terrified of ever having to write them that they quit web development all together and ran away to Latvia to become a swimming instructor (honestly, true story).
 But, don't go!
 Luckily, we at Vivacity Labs like to automate things so we've written a script [here][associations_script] that will generate them for you.
-More over, once I show you some lovely pictures of just how amazing getting all this type inference is when you're writing api routes, it'll all be worth it.
+Moreover, once I show you some lovely pictures of just how amazing getting all this type inference is when you're writing api routes, it'll all be worth it.
 Anyway, here they are.

 ```typescript
 export interface CommentInstance extends Sequelize.Instance<CommentAttributes>, CommentAttributes {